 Whether you’re looking to temporarily enhance your curves only when the corset is worn, or you’re interested in sculpting your natural figure long-term, several corsetieres and businesses are available to assist you.
 The following makers are respectful and confidential, and have experience drafting corsets comfortable for a masculine skeletal structure while giving a feminine silhouette.
-They can use clever patterning and colour combinations to make the ribcage and waist appear smaller and the hips appear fuller, and some of them can incorporate padding into the corset at your request.
+They can use clever patterning and color combinations to make the ribcage and waist appear smaller and the hips appear fuller, and some of them can incorporate padding into the corset at your request.
 Some of these makers also have experience training the ribcage permanently smaller for a more hourglass figure even when not wearing the corset.

 *Corsetieres, if you are experienced in making feminizing corsets and would like your work featured in this gallery, please send me an email here with a photo of your best work.
 Safe-for-work photos are preferred!
 Thank you!

 Electra Designs is also very experienced making corsets for clients of all body types, as you can see in the expertly-fitted underbust corset above.
 Alexis offers remote fittings using photos though email to obtain a beautiful shape for those who are not able to make in-person fittings.
-You can see a selection of both overbust and underbust corsets in her Facebook gallery, “Transgender and Cross Dresser Corsets by Electra Designs”.
+You can see a selection of both overbust and underbust corsets in her Facebook gallery, “Transformation corsets for Transgender and Cross Dresser Clients”.

-Versatile Corsets has long been a favourite source of corsets, maid’s uniforms and other fashions for those into cross-dressing or stage performance, and they have a few styles that are particularly recommended for stereotypically masculine-shaped bodies (although any of their corsets can be upgraded to custom fit for a fee).
-For the past several years Versatile has supplied the one and only RuPaul with corsets, and in season 5 of Ru Paul’s Drag Race, some of Versatile’s corsets were featured including this Nightshade corset modelled by Detox.
+Versatile Corsets has long been a favorite source of corsets, maid’s uniforms and other fashions for those into cross-dressing or stage performance, and they have a few styles that are particularly recommended for stereotypically masculine-shaped bodies (although any of their corsets can be upgraded to custom fit for a fee).
+For the past several years Versatile has supplied the one and only RuPaul with corsets, and in season 5 of Ru Paul’s Drag Race, some of Versatile’s corsets were featured including this Nightshade corset modeled by Detox.

-This sweetheart overbust by French designer Estelle Cloann borders on androgynous to me as the subtle peach colour is flattering on any gender, but I decided to put the corset in this gallery rather than the Gentlemen’s gallery due to the sweetheart overbust line, the beautifully tapered ribcage and impressive hip spring – certainly it reflect Estelle’s ability to make either masculine or feminine corsets for her clientele.
+This sweetheart overbust by French designer Estelle Cloann borders on androgynous to me as the subtle peach color is flattering on any gender, but I decided to put the corset in this gallery rather than the Gentlemen’s gallery due to the sweetheart overbust line, the beautifully tapered ribcage and impressive hip spring – certainly it reflect Estelle’s ability to make both masculine or feminine corsets for her clientele.

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only.
 Please contact the maker directly if you have any questions about their products.